Studded with fresh apples and lot of warm spice flavor, this easy apple cinnamon rolls recipe will be an instant

-- Prepare the dough: Heat milk to 95°F (35°C) it will feel warm to touch at this temp.
-Add sugar and yeast.
+Prepare the dough: Heat milk to 95°F (35°C) it will feel warm to touch at this temp.
+Add sugar and > yeast.
 Cover and let it sit for 5-10 mins or until the yeast is foamy.
-If yeast doesn't foam, start over with fresh active yeast.

-- Pour the yeast mixture into a mixing bowl.
+If yeast doesn't foam, start > over with fresh active yeast. > - Pour yeast mixture into a mixing bowl.
 Next add the egg and whisk it in.
-Now add flour and knead by hand.
+Now add flour and knead > by hand.
 You can also make this dough with a hand mixer or in stand mixer(with hook attachment).
-If using mixers knead on medium for about 5-6 minutes(after the dough forms).
-Knead with hand till a soft dough forms.

-- Don't be alarmed if the dough is sticky.
+If > using mixers knead on medium for about 5-6 minutes(after the dough forms).
+Knead with hand till a > soft dough forms. > - Don't be alarmed if the dough is sticky.
 It will come together after adding butter.
-If it still is too sticky add more flour 1 tbsp at a time.
-I am positive you won't need any more!

-- Next add butter and salt.
-Knead for another minute and keep back in the mixing bowl (covered with a towel or plastic wrap) for first rise.
+If it still is > too sticky add more flour 1 tbsp at a time.
+I am positive you won't need any more! > - Next add butter and salt.
+Knead for another minute and keep back in the mixing bowl (covered with > a towel or plastic wrap) for first rise.